The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Facebook

-Facebook you will not be let you test your application on localhost like most other OIDC providers: you will need to run it over https and make it publicly accessible, so for development purposes you may want to use a service such as https://ngrok.com.
+Facebook you will not be let you test your application on localhost like most other OIDC providers: you will need to run it over HTTPS and make it publicly accessible, so for development purposes you may want to use a service such as https://ngrok.com.

 oidc facebook 1

+Now choose your application type.
+For this guide choose Consumer and click Next until you reach the screen below.
 Now enter an application name, and contact email, and press Create app:

 oidc facebook 2